Philip Boit: Education

-After graduating from Samwayi Secondary School, he was recruited to General Service Unit in 1992, where was able to enhance his athletics career.
+After graduating from Samwayi Secondary School, he was recruited to the General Service Unit in 1992, where was able to enhance his athletics career.
 As an athlete, he was a bit behind the top Kenyan runners.
 His 800 meter personal best is 1:46.06.

 Family

 Philip's uncle Mike Boit won the bronze medal in the 800 meters at the 1972 Summer Olympics in Munich.